 International Transfer Student Application Process

-The following information is required of all international students applying for admission to Dixie State University in order to receive an I-20.
+The following steps are required for all international transfer students applying to attend Dixie State University in order to receive an I-20.

-Provide all secondary (U.S. 12 grade or high school equivalent) transcripts to Dixie State University.
+Please submit your secondary school academic records.
 If an original cannot be provided, a certified true copy will be accepted.
 If the transcripts are not in English, a certified English translation of all documents is preferred.

 7. Submit Transcripts

-After completing an international student application, students transferring within an US institution must submit their official transcripts to DSU.
-Official transcripts must be sent directly to DSU Registrar’s office.
-Their contact email is firstname.lastname@example.org.
+After completing an international student application, students transferring within a U.S. institution must submit their official transcripts to DSU.
+Official transcripts must be sent directly to DSU Registrar’s office at firstname.lastname@example.org.

 If English is not your primary language, you must prove English proficiency by submitting one of the documents listed below:

-- A IELTS score of at least 6.5
+- An IELTS score of at least 6.0

-If you do not provide test scores or a letter from your secondary school, or if your scores are lower than the scores listed above, you will automatically be issued an I-20 for ESL.
-Regardless of your test scores, you will participate in placement testing once you arriving at DSU.
+If your scores are lower than the scores listed above, you will automatically be issued an I-20 for ESL.
 If you do begin with ESL classes, you can also pursue a degree after completing ESL.